DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 Each confirmed partnership has a unique identifier (`id`), returned in the `GET /partnerships` response.
 This ID represents the agreement between a school, delivery partner, and lead provider for a given cohort.

-### Programme choices now set per participant

-We’ve removed challenge fields (`challenged_reason`, `challenged_at`, `status`) from partnership responses because schools now make changes at an individual participant level (for example, moving an ECT to a different provider) rather than challenging a school-wide partnership.
+### How providers can find out if they’ve got participants training with them

-To see if a school has any ECTs training with you, we've introduced a new field, `participants_currently_training` in the `GET /partnerships` endpoint.
-This will show the number of ECTs or mentors training with you currently for that partnership.
-It will show `0` when:
+To see if a school has any ECTs training with them, we've introduced a new field, `participants_currently_training` in the `GET /partnerships` endpoint.
+This’ll show the number of ECTs or mentors currently training with a provider for that partnership.
+It’ll show `0` when:

 * no participants are registered for training with you by the school
 * all participants complete training
 * all participants are moved to another lead provider or school-led training
+* there's any combination of the above

+Because schools now make changes at an individual participant level (for example, moving an ECT to a different provider) rather than challenging a school-wide partnership, we’ve removed challenge fields (`challenged_reason`, `challenged_at`, `status`) from partnership responses.

 ### School induction tutor details